Azure Container Instances

 - Resource Logs.
 Capture container creation, execution, and failure logs.
 Refer to the Microsoft Documentation to know about the schema for resource logs.

 - Metrics.
-Metrics for Azure Container Instances are in the following namespaces:
+Metrics for Azure Container Instances are in the following namespace:

-For more information on supported dimensions, refer to Azure documentation.
+For more information on supported dimensions, refer to the Azure documentation.

 Setup